aequos-solutions/modern-data-visualizer/docs/usage/data-visualizer/tokens.md

 - Using an user profile multi values taxonomy property: `{|owstaxidmetadataalltagsinfo:{User.SPS-Hashtags}}`
 - Using a page multi values taxonomy property: `{|owstaxidmetadataalltagsinfo:{Page.myTaxonomyMultiColumn.TermID}}` or `{|owstaxidmetadataalltagsinfo:{Page.myTaxonomyMultiColumn.TermLabel}}`
 - Using a page multi values choice property: `{|RefinableStringXX:{Page.myChoiceMultiColumn}}`
+- Filter on a field with SharePoint REST API using OData: `{&fields/FileLeafRef eq title1,title2}`

 At any time, you can see the resolved query using the 'Debug' layout an inspecting the `data.queryModification` property.

 !!! note
     Multi values have to be separated by a comma `,` to be correctly interpreted by the OR operator.
 Using a multi taxonomy column (ex `{Page.myTaxonomyMultiColumn.TermID}`) or a multi choice field `{Page.myChoiceMultiColumn}` will automatically output values with the comma delimiter.
+    The expression will be considered as an OData query if the operator is either 'eq','ne','ge','gt','lt' or 'le'.
+In this case, the logical operator will be automatically format to lower case and values enclosed with single quotes to comply with OData format.

 #### OData Data Source default URL syntax